PSP-Archive/ARK-4/README.md

 There are three ways to update ARK:

-  - Option 1: Use the `System Update` feature in the XMB.
+  - Option 1: Use the `System Update` feature in the `XMB` or the `Network` tab in `Custom Launcher` to perform an `OTA` update.
 Requires your PSP/Vita to be connected to the internet.
   - Option 2: Copy the `UPDATE` folder to `/PSP/GAME/` and run it.
   - Option 3: Copy `ARK_01234` folder and (on PSP) run `ARK Loader` again to install new flash0 files.
+If running a `Full Installation` you will need to run the `Full Installer` again to flash the extra modules.

+The `OTA` updater has the server URL stored in a file named `UPDATER.TXT` inside `ARK_01234`.
+This allows the user to change their update server if they wish to use a custom one.
+For example, by adding `/test` at the end of the URL will make it point to the `pre-release` server, allowing you to install the latest build of ARK synchronized with the last commit on the main branch (these release may be `unstable` so act with care).

 </p>